ThingSet/thingset.github.io/can.md

 In the CAN bus, the identifier part of the CAN frame is used for arbitration and identification of the message type.
 Typically, it does not define the sender or receiver of the message, but the content of the message.

-For the energy management system, the layout of the CAN identifier is similar to the SAE J1939 specification.
+For a network with connected ThingSet devices, the layout of the CAN identifier is similar to the SAE J1939 specification.
 Parts of the identifier define the source and destination address of the message.
 In addition to that, the first three bits are used to prioritize the messages.

 Two general types of messages are specified: Service message and Data object publication message.
 Only CAN extended ID with a size of 29 bit is used.